 - 9.1 We consider that the land to the east of Station Lane is suitably and sustainably located to meet identified local housing needs by providing a mix of dwelling types, styles and tenures including family homes at a location that is well related to existing services, facilities and public transport.
-The benefits of the site can be summarised as follows: - Single ownership site, available now - Certainty of delivery - · A self contained, easily and quickly developed site - Limited infrastructure requirements and short lead-in to development - · Local facilities within easy reach - Well located in relation to Solihull and Learnington Spa, offering significant employment, retail, community facilities, services and public transport. - Highly accessible to Birmingham and other main centres. - · Free from environmental constraints - Development of the scale proposed will not compromise the role and function of the Green Belt - 9.2 This site therefore represents a sustainable, well located and deliverable opportunity for high quality development to meet identified housing needs.
-The site should therefore be removed from the Green Belt and allocated for up to 100 houses phased to come forward at an early stage in the local plan timeframe. - 9.3 The owners and a development partner will be promoting the site through the local plan process by indicating how it can be developed in a sustainable and well designed manner.
-We look forward to further discussions with the local authority, consultees and the local community in order to progress the proposals and hope that this report will assist the Council in the progress of the local plan.
+The benefits of the site can be summarised as follows: - · Freehold ownership, land available now - Certainty of delivery - A self contained, easily and quickly developed site - · Limited infrastructure requirements and short lead-in to development - Local facilities within easy reach - Well located in relation to Solihull and Learnington Spa, offering significant employment, retail, community facilities, services and public transport. - · Highly accessible to Birmingham and other main centres. - Free from environmental constraints - Development of the scale proposed will not compromise the role and function of the Green Belt

+- The site has the scope to accommodate the number of dwellings in the Local Plan together with a range of appropriate local facilities for Lapworth. - The landowners wish to see a sustainable, well designed and appropriate form of development to meet the local needs of the area and to respect the characteristics of the site and the neighbourhood. - They wish to work together with the planning authority and the PARISH Council with these objectives in mind. - 9.2 This site therefore represents a sustainable, well located and deliverable opportunity for high quality development to meet identified local housing needs.
+The site should therefore be removed from the Green Belt and allocated for 150 houses phased to come forward at an early stage in the local plan timeframe, but staged to meet the evolving needs of the area over the Local Plan period. - 9.3 The owners will be promoting the site through the local plan process by indicating how it can be developed in a sustainable and well designed manner. - 9.4 We look forward to further discussions with the local authority, Parish Council, consultees and the local community in order to progress the proposals and hope that this report will assist the Council in the progress of the local plan.